-All the books that tell stories unconnected to the rest of mine, whether by series or world.
+All the books that tell stories unconnected to the rest, whether by series or world.

 The Illuminated Heart